 The Daycare Assistance Program offers financial support to families to help them pay the daycare cost of Early Learning and Childcare Centres for children 0 to 12.

-The program is offered by the Department of Social Development.
+The Daycare Assistance Program is offered by the Department of Education and Early Childhood Development and is administered by the Department of Social Development.

 Parents/guardians could be eligible to the Daycare Assistance Program if: